EraserandRain/envmgr/README.md

     rvm.ruby
 ```
 ### Config host
-Host messages has been save in `inventory/default.yaml`.
+Host messages has been saved in `inventory/default.yaml`.

 `master` group is for all and `worker` group is for kubernetes worker nodes.
 ```yaml